Locations:

 Symptoms and Causes

 A ruptured calf muscle can happen if you suddenly overstretch your calf.
 Quick pivots, jumps or abrupt stops during sports can cause this injury.
-It’s also possible to develop tears over time if you overwork your calf muscles.
+It’s also possible to develop tears over time if you overwork your muscles.
 People who return to exercise too quickly after a previous calf injury can also develop tears.

 Advertisement